 It was a bit of a shock to find that the sunset could no longer be seen while standing by the drain because bushes growing alongside the old road were blocking the view.
 So, a hurried leaping of a few fences was made to get into a better position.

-Watching the sun go down inside the Durrington Walls henge is an unforgettable experience.
-Especially for the feeling I got when climbing out of the henge to find it is still daytime at Stonehenge.
+Watching the sun go down inside the Durrington Walls henge was an unforgettable experience because of the feeling I got when climbing out of the henge to find it was still daytime at Stonehenge.

 84. My photograph of the setting summer solstice sun seen from inside the Durrington Walls Henge.
 21 June 2018.